Bangladeshi cricket team in New Zealand in 1997–98: Team

 Several leading players were unavailable, including Mohammad Rafique and Khaled Mahmud.

 The tour

 All the Bangladesh players made their first-class debuts.
 In the Bangladesh second innings Kerry Walmsley took 5 for 23 and Mark Haslam took 5 for 25.
 The match, scheduled for four days, finished on the third afternoon.

-Mark Jefferson had innings figures of 3 for 5 and 5 for 42.
-Jefferson's match figures of 8–47 were his best in first class cricket.
+Mark Jefferson's match figures of 8–47 were his best in first class cricket.
 No Bangladesh batsman reached 50.
 The match was over by the end of the second day.

-In Bangladesh's first innings Al Sahariar hit Bangladesh's first first-class century, 102 off 184 balls.
+Al Sahariar hit Bangladesh's first first-class century, 102 off 184 balls.

 Chris Gaffaney and Michael Parlane scored centuries for the Academy and put on 213 for the first wicket.
 David Sewell took 5 for 34 and 4 for 47.

 Assessment

 The convenor of New Zealand's selection panel, Ross Dykes, thought Bangladesh played at a level below first-class standard – more like Hawke Cup district association standard.
 Wisden's report said the batsmen "played suicidal one-day shots early in first-class innings", and noted that the bowlers took only 36 wickets in the four first-class matches at a collective average of 47.16.